janatomastikova/quoted/README.md

 ## Requirements

 If you are using Windows or OS X `quoted` relies on the `audio` package for sound playback and no external program is needed.
+You might have to install/update the `audio` package.

 If you're on Linux, I have no idea how it works.